pcantrell/swift-evolution/proposals/NNNN-method-keypaths.md

     Because the parallel unbound method construct does not exist in Swift today, key paths would not support it either (yet) under this proposal.

-Again, **all of the above abilities and limitations** follow from our constraint that method key paths mirror the behavior of unbound methods; none of the above is a new design decision unique to this proposal.
+Again, **all of the above abilities and limitations** follow from our constraint that method key paths mirror existing behavior; none of the above is a new design decision unique to this proposal.

 These last three limitations — no partial application of arguments, no mutating methods, no type methods — are both ripe for proposals of their own, but pose design questions best served by separate discusions (see Future Directions below),